 Continuing Education Credits

 Live credits: Law Seminars International is a State Bar of California approved MCLE provider.
-This program qualifies for 6.75 California MCLE credits.
-We have applied for AICP credits.
+This program qualifies for 6.75 California MCLE credits and 6.5 AICP planner credits.
 Upon request, we will apply for, or help you apply for, CLE credits in other states and other types of credits.